 Once you eat, or break the fast, the body goes into the fed state once again.
 After a long fast, growth hormone is high and because amino acids are now plentiful after the meal, our body rebuilds all the necessary proteins to replace those that were broken down.
 Insulin stimulates protein synthesis.
 So, now, in the refed state, the body has high insulin, high growth hormone, amino acids, and glucose for energy – all the components it needs to build or rebuild protein.
 This process, just as with autophagy, represents a renewal process, as the body breaks down unnecessary protein preferentially, and rebuilds the most necessary ones.
 Fasting in this sense, rejuvenates the lean tissues.

 Under conditions of fasting, the body has several priorities.
 The first priority is to maintain sufficient glucose for normal brain functioning.
 Glucose requirements are substantially lowered as the liver and muscles switch to fatty acids, and the brain switches to ketones.
 Some of the glycerol from fatty acids are able to be converted to glucose, but there is a limited amount.
 The rest must be delivered by gluconeogenesis, so there is still a small amount of protein breakdown.
 However, this protein is not specifically muscle cells.
 Instead, the proteins that turn over the most rapidly are the first proteins to be catabolized for glucose.
 This includes the skin and intestinal lining.
-In over five years at my Intensive Dietary Management program (www.IDMprogram.com), which uses therapeutic fasting for weight loss, he has not yet referred a patient for skin removal surgery despite patients losing over a hundred pounds.
+In over five years at my Intensive Dietary Management program (www.IDMprogram.com), which uses therapeutic fasting for weight loss, I have not yet referred a patient for skin removal surgery despite patients losing over a hundred pounds.
 Immune cells also have a high turnover, and may be reduced, accounting for some of the anti-inflammatory effect seen clinically.
 Muscle cells, which turn over infrequently, are relatively spared.
 Overall, protein catabolism drops from approximately 75 g/day to only 10-20 grams per day.
 This preserves protein during prolonged starvation.

 But, is this low level of protein breakdown a bad thing?
 Not necessarily.
 If you compare a lean person to an obese one, it is estimated that the obese person contains 50% more protein.
 All the excess skin, connective tissue holding up the fat cells, blood vessels to supply the extra bulk etc is all made up of connective tissue.
 Consider a picture of a survivor of a Japanese prisoner of war camp in World War II.
 Is there any excess skin on that body?
 No, all this extra protein has been burned for energy, or to maintain more important functions.

 This may be the power of autophagy, the cellular recycling system that powerfully influences health.
 During fasting, which necessarily includes protein deprivation, the nutrient sensor mTOR is reduced, which stimulates the body to break down old, dysfunctional subcellular parts.
-Upon refeeding, the body build new protein to replace the old in a complete renovation cycle.
+Upon refeeding, the body builds new protein to replace the old in a complete renovation cycle.
 Instead of keeping old parts around, you are newly synthesized ones.
 Replacing old parts with new ones is an anti-aging process.

 More importantly, many age-related diseases are characterized by excessive growth, not just of fat, but also protein.
 Alzheimers’ disease, for example is characterized by the excessive accumulation of protein in the brain that blocks proper signaling.
 Cancer is excessive growth of many things, but including many types of proteins.

 There is a significant difference in protein metabolism between lean and obese subjects.
-During prolonged fasting, obese subjects burn 2-3 times less protein is 2 to 3-fold compared to lean subjects.
+During prolonged fasting, obese subjects burn 2-3 times less protein compared to lean subjects.
 This makes perfect sense.
 If people have more fat to burn, their bodies will use more of it.
 If there is less fat, people will be forced to rely on protein.
 This holds true not only for humans, but also animals.
 Over 100 years ago, it was shown that the proportion of energy derived from protein was lower in animals with more body fat (mammals, geese) compared to lean animals (rodents, dogs).
 If you have more fat, you’ll use it.
 Thus, while obese subjects have more overall protein, they will lose it at a slower rate compared to lean.

 A person with a Body Mass Index of 20 (borderline underweight) will derive almost 40% of energy needs during prolonged fasting from protein.
 Compare that to a person with a Body Mass Index of 50 (morbidly obese) who may only derive 5% of energy from protein stores.
 Once again this demonstrates our body’s inherent ability to survive.
 If we have stores of body fat, we use them.
 If we don’t have those stores, we don’t.